AI

 Carnegie Mellon University

 Ying-Jui Tseng is a CMU alumni and a co-founder of Active AI.
-With years of UX design and learning design experiences for companies such as Amazon, Coursera and PaGamO, he found Active AI and has provided AI Literacy solutions have benefits thousands of learners in Taiwan.
+With years of UX design and AI-based learning design experiences for companies such as Amazon, IBM and PaGamO, he found Active AI and has provided AI Literacy solutions have benefits thousands of learners in Taiwan.

 Hanqi Li